RaizorDev/cell/README.md

 	   }
 	});
 ```

 ##Register a webworker
-Cell offers web worker registration we can add a worker javascript with an identifier
+**Cell** provides web worker registration.
+A worker javascript can be added with an identifier
-and it defines the onmessage function for us asking just to set the name, the url of our web
+and it defines the `onmessage` function for us, requesting the name to set, the url of our web
-worker and the on message function.
+worker and the `onmessage` function.

 ```javascript
 Mediator.addWorker("count","worker.js",function(event){